How to Prepare for a Renovation Site Visit with a General Contractor

 Communication is key

-Once you are assured that all the contractors you’ll be meeting with have been thoroughly vetted and are properly licensed—Sweeten is a matchmaking service that already does this for you.
-And like all great matches, there is a lot that can’t be determined on paper!
+Like all great matches, there is a lot that can’t be determined on paper.
 Face-to-face meetings are not only an opportunity for the contractors to get a sense of the scope of your project and the actual site conditions but also for you to get to know them.

 - Does this person communicate clearly and effectively?

-- Does s/he have a clear understanding of what I need, and can s/he provide it?
+- Do they have a clear understanding of what I need, and can they provide it?